Frozen Shoulder Physiotherapy in Melbourne

 Frozen Shoulder Physio

-Frozen Shoulder Physiotherapy Treatment Strategies
+Frozen Shoulder Physiotherapy Treatment Melbourne

 We want to manage symptoms and give you the drive and tools to get better faster – we understand your needs, and our clinical team are leading experts with strong academic backgrounds; fully trained and up to date with all aspects of physiotherapy and technology.

 Our clinic is equipped with the latest in technology – from the Keiser strength equipment that helps with recovery through resistance training to the Alter-G Anti-Gravity Treadmill and a fully equipped gym, our team are fully trained in using these technological advancements to further recovery efficiency.
-Our team can get hands-on too, offering massage techniques and physical manipulation to assess and treat a wide range of symptoms, including frozen shoulder physiotherapy.
+Our team can get hands-on too, offering massage techniques and physical manipulation to assess and treat a wide range of symptoms, including frozen shoulder physiotherapy in Melbourne.

 Is Your Shoulder Pain Frozen Shoulder?